Select Language:

 • Live at least 3 miles from your nearest college, sixth form or post 16 centre

-If you are studying something specific that isn’t available at your nearest college or sixth form, you might still be eligible for the scheme.
+In most cases you will need to be attending your nearest college or sixth form to receive the travel pass.
+If you are studying something specific that isn’t available at your nearest college or sixth form, you might still be eligible for this scheme.
 You can still apply, but you may have to explain why you want to do the course and how it will benefit you.

 “How can I save money on travel?”